eProsima/Fast-DDS/doc/dds-core-xtypes/doc.md

 my_struct.add_member("m_e", other_struct)); //member of structs
 my_struct.add_member("m_f", SequenceType(other_struct))); //member of sequence of structs
 ```
-Note: once a `DynamicType` is added to an struct, a copy is performed (excepts for PrimitiveType).
+Note: once a `DynamicType` is added to an struct, a copy is performed (excepts for `PrimitiveType`).
-This allow to modify the `DynamicType`s without side effects, and facilitate the memory management of the
+This allow to modify the `DynamicType`s without side effects, and facilitate the memory management by the user.
-DynamicType by the user.

-##### Struct Member annotations
+##### annotations
-There are several member annotations:
+The members can be modified with the following annotations:
 - optional(): Set the member as optional.
 - id(value): Set the id to the member.
 - key(): Set the member as key member.
+//TODO

 #### `is_convertible_from` function of DynamicType
-//TODO
-Any DynamicType can be tested with another DynamicType in a *subset* evaluation.
+Any `DynamicType` can be tested with another `DynamicType` in a *subset* evaluation.
 Given the following line:
 ```c++
 t1.is_convertible_from(t2)
 ```
 The previous sentence will be evaluate true if it is possible to get a instance of `t1` that be compatible with an instance of `t2`.
+//TODO

 ### Data instantation
-In order to instantiate a data from a DynamicType, only is necessary to call the DynamicData constructor:
+In order to instantiate a data from a DynamicType is only necessary to call the DynamicData constructor:
 ```c++
 DynamicData data(my_defined_type);
 ```